tier4/AWSIM/docs/GettingStarted/Advanced/AwsimRvizPlugins/index.md

 Teleport AWSIM EGO using Rviz GUI tool.
 <a href="./2d_pose_teleport.png" data-lightbox="2D Pose Teleport" data-title="" data-alt="2D Pose Teleport"><img src="./2d_pose_teleport.png"></a>

-`awsim_rviz_plugins/2dPoseTeleport` tool gets position and orientation by dragging on the map displayed in Rviz, and publishes those as a `/awsim/awsim_rviz_plugins/pose_teleport/pose_with_covariance` topic.

-AWSIM subscribes this topic and updates the coordinates of the EGO.

-y-axis of destination position of teleport is calculated using ray-casting.
-The highest object at the specified x-z coordinates is considered the ground.

 ### How to use
 1. On Rviz, Click the plus button on the toolbar and select `awsim_rviz_plugins/2dPoseTeleport` from the list.
 <a href="./tool_bar_ego.png" data-lightbox="2D Pose Teleport Setup" data-title="" data-alt="2D Pose Teleport Setup"><img src="./tool_bar_ego.png"></a>